-As the role of technology within the legal industry increases, the question of how it can best be utilized in the legal practice is of major concern.
-When talking about what technologies will boost innovation in legal services, there is one term apart from ‘AI’
+As the role of technology within the legal industry increases, the question of how it can best be utilized in legal practice is a major concern.
+When talking about what technologies will boost innovation in legal services, there is one term apart from ‘AI’ that

 In a previous article, we talked about the issues the legal industry is facing regarding the way data is structured and organized.
 In this article, we will be taking a detailed look at databases and how data is organized within them.
 As law firms are continuously aiming to

 As covered previously in this article, one of the most significant hires of the UK legaltech market this year was the appointment of Emily Foges, previously the founder and CEO of LuminanceAI, as the lead partner for Deloitte’s Legal Managed Services (LMS) business.